Mandy Moore Wishes ‘This Is Us’ Co-Star Milo Ventimiglia A Happy Birthday With Fun Mustache Snap From Set

 “I’ve spoken a lot with Dan [Fogelman; creator of This Is Us] and the writers before we had our hiatus and even while they’ve been in the room and what I’ve heard of what the third season is, people have an idea and they think they do but man, you have no idea.
 You won’t see what’s coming.”

-Surprising fans does seem to be a trademark of the hit NBC show, which started doing so since the pilot with its twist of an ending that set up the whole multiple time periods visited by the show.
+Surprising fans do seem to be a trademark of the hit NBC show, which started doing so since the pilot with its twist of an ending that set up the whole multiple time periods visited by the show.
 The other trademark of the show is making viewers cry every episode and considering that more about Jack’s past will be revealed, according to Ventimiglia, chances are a lot of what’s revealed will pack an emotional punch.

 “What we’re diving into for the third season, it’s gonna be things that man, his family had no idea about him.
 I think it’s really going to deepen that love.”